 Let’s walk through a timeline of a typical utility patent application and associated costs:

-For an invention with low to medium complexity, it would be reasonable budget $20,000 for a utility patent application with the expectation that costs may increase due to the factors discussed above.
+For an invention of medium complexity, it would be reasonable budget $25,000 for a utility patent application with the expectation that costs may increase due to the factors discussed above.
 Think of this estimate more as a floor as opposed to a ceiling for utility patent costs.